rssh/dotty-cps-async/_sources/AutomaticColoring.rst.txt

 .. index:: customValueDiscard

-During the writing of asynchronous code, typical developers’ mistakes are to forget to handle something connected with discarded values, like error processing or awaiting.
+During the writing of asynchronous code,  a typical developers’ mistake is to forget to handle something connected with discarded values, like error processing or awaiting.

 ``cps.customValueDiscard`` limits the value discarding in the non-final expression in the block.
 When enabled, value discarding is allowed only for those types ``T``, for which it exists an implementation of a special |ValueDiscard[T]|_.